KennethMisund/Exercise-E5-Stream/README.md

     * You can either use the `map` operator on the stream or `await for` loop with `yield`.
 If you use the second option, remember to have `async*` modifier for the function.
     * See the tests in `step_2_3_test.dart` if you are in doubt on how the function will be used and what the signature must be.
+X

 * Step 4: Implement an _asynchronous_ `BookService`
   method `Stream<Book> searchByTitle(String searchString)` which returns a Book stream - only the books whose titles include the given search string (_case-sensitive_ search).
 See the tests